AfriGebeta/gebeta-tiles-js/README.md

 - Export the generated style JSON
 - Use the exported JSON with the `style` option shown above

-##### Satellite Toggle Control
+##### Style Selector Control

-The SDK includes a built-in toggle button that allows users to switch between standard vector and satellite views.
+The SDK includes a built-in style selector that allows users to switch between standard vector, satellite, and terrain views.
 When enabled, a small rounded button appears at the bottom-right of the map.
+Clicking it opens a popup menu with all three style options.

 **Basic usage:**